pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 Here are the two problems our users faced that we wanted to improve:

 1. Users were losing time trying to get where they needed to go.
-Important content needs to be quick and easy to find.
+Important content should be quick and easy to find.
 2. Some users didn't feel like they understood the "big picture" of their operations.
 We wanted to offer the proper sight lines into an organization's IaC.

 We knew we could do better.
 Now, we're excited to share the changes we've made so far!